Jesi: History

-Iesi was one of the last towns of the Umbri when, in the 4th century BC, the Senones Gauls invaded the area and ousted them.
+Jesi (Iesi) was one of the last towns of the Umbri when, in the 4th century BC, the Senones Gauls invaded the area and ousted them.
 They turned it into a stronghold against the Piceni.
 In 283 BC the Senones were defeated by the Romans.
 Jesi in 247 BC became a colonia civium romanorum with the name of Aesis.

-During the fall of the Western Roman Empire, Iesi was ravaged by the troops of Odoacer (476 AD) and again in 493 by the Ostrogoths of Theodoric the Great.
+During the fall of the Western Roman Empire, Jesi was ravaged by the troops of Odoacer (476 AD) and again in 493 by the Ostrogoths of Theodoric the Great.
 After the Gothic War, Italy became part of the Byzantine Empire, and Jesi became one of the main centers of the new rulers, and a diocese seat.
 In 751 it was sacked by the Lombard troops of Aistulf, and later was a Carolingian imperial city.

 Since 1130, it was an independent commune, gradually expanding its control over its surrounding agrarian region.
 In December 1194 the future Holy Roman Emperor Frederick II was born here: he later made Jesi a "Royal City".
 In the 14th century it was captured by the Papal vicar Filippo Simonetti, then by Galeotto I Malatesta (1347–1351), by Braccio da Montone in 1408, and by Francesco I Sforza, who turned it into his family's main stronghold in the Marche.
-In 1447 Iesi was bought by the Papal States.
+In 1447 Jesi was bought by the Papal States.